wds4/pretty-good/README.md

 - [Curated Lists Example: Curation of a list of nostr clients](appDescriptions/curatedLists/exampleListCuration.md)

-## Developer mode

-Under settings, users can activate a mode that allows you to explore the structures of various JSON files according to nostr and dcosl protocols.
-In the case of dcosl, links to relevant DIPs are provided.
-To activate this feature, go to Pretty Good settings and toggle `show developer details for nostr nerds` to ON.

 ## Known issues

 Importing private key for a profile should be done with caution.
 There is a risk of introducing errors into your profile, including loss of following list and/or relays list.
 Best to back these up first!
 See this [issue](https://github.com/wds4/pretty-good/issues/4) for details.